When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 5–21 days

-Generally speaking, 5–21 days is when babies look the closest to birth.
+Generally speaking, 5–21 days is when babies look most like they did at birth.
 Within this window, the main difference is that babies often tend to sleep better, which can make it easier to settle into gentle posing and create a calm, classic newborn feel.

 I want to be clear – better sleep is common at this stage, but it’s not guaranteed.
 Some babies are naturally more sensitive or more alert, even early on.
-That’s why I always come in with a plan, and then adjust based on how your baby is responding.
+That’s why I always come in with a plan and then adjust based on how your baby responds.

 After 21 days